-After you have created the organization, you need to identify the membership benefits.
+After you have started an association, you need to identify the membership benefits.
 You will need to share this information when recruiting potential members.
 It would be best to create an elevator speech that quickly identifies the top reasons for joining the association.
 When you are looking for ideas of benefits to include, look at associations in other states or associations with similar purposes to see how they explain their benefits.

 Once you have identified the benefits of joining the association, you are ready for the next step which is key to your success, recruiting your members.
 A consultant can help you craft a statement highlighting the benefits of membership in your association.